danchoi/soywiki/README.markdown

 web hyperlink.

-Under the covers, SoyWiki uses the command `gnome-open` or `open` to launch your web browser.
+Under the covers, SoyWiki uses the command `gnome-open` or `open` to launch your external web browser.
 This should cover Linux Gnome desktop and OS X users.
 You can change the command SoyWiki uses to open a hyperlink by adding this to your `~/.vimrc`:

     let g:SoyWiki#browser_command = "your browser command here"

-If your Vim has `netrw` installed, you can open a hyperlink directly in Vim by putting the cursor on a web hyperlink and typing `gf', `CTRL-W f` or `,O` (capital O).
+If your Vim has `netrw` installed, you can open a hyperlink directly in Vim by putting the cursor on a web hyperlink and typing `gf`, `CTRL-W f` or `,O` (capital O).
 All these commands open the webpage inside your Vim session using `elinks` or whatever browser you set as your `g:netrw_http_cmd`.
 See `:help netrw` for more information.